yashg160/Covid19/README.md

 -   Added more CSS styling to make page look more attractive.
 -   Added state level details for India
 -   Updated redux code and used new API for fetching data
+-   Added footer to add credits to creator